proxmox/proxmox-backup/docs/user-management.rst

   is not allowed to read the actual data.

 **DatastoreReader**
-  Can Inspect datastore content and can do restores.
+  Can Inspect datastore content and do restores.

 **DatastoreBackup**
   Can backup and restore owned backups.